 Two forage fish are also found in Lake Mead and are important in maintaining the sport fishery.
 The threadfin shad (Dorosoma petenense) was first introduced into the lake in 1955.
 Gizzard shad (Dorosoma cepedianum), a less desirable forage species, was first detected in Lake Mead in 2007, and have apparently become well established.
-Click to visit the Lake Mead National Recreation Area fish page.
+Lake Mead National Recreation Area fish page.

 Biological Threat - Quagga Mussels